-4.2 The Plan aims to direct development to the most sustainable locations in the borough, focusing development in the urban and coastal areas.
+- The Plan aims to direct development to the most sustainable locations in the borough, 4.2 focusing development in the urban and coastal areas.
 Combined, the urban and coastal areas contain the majority of the borough's population and have good transport connections with the wider Tees Valley, good access to employment and the largest range of services.
 Within the rural area, the majority of development will take place in Guisborough and the East Cleveland towns.
-Only limited development of an appropriate scale will be allowed within the service villages and villages.

-4.3 During the monitoring period 62% of housing development was in the main urban and coastal area, a small increase from 59% in 2019/20.
-38% of development took place in the rural area, the majority in Guisborough, with 26% of all housing development in the borough.
-69% of employment (B1/B2/B8) related floorspace provided was in the urban and coastal area with one small development at Marske and one small change of use at Guisborough.

-4.4 We will aim to maximise the re-use of previously developed land (PDL) and limit the unnecessary development of greenfield sites.
+Only limited development of an appropriate scale will be allowed within the service villages and villages. - 4.3 During the monitoring period 78% of housing development was in the main urban and coastal area, an increase from 62% in 2020/21;11% of development took place in the rural area and 11% in Guisborough.
+Completed employment development (with outstanding planning permission) was located 31% in the urban/coastal area.
+Employment development was also 31% (gross floorspace) on previously developed land (South Bank) and 69% on greenfield (Skelton Trading Estate).
+95% (20/21) of employment applications (B1/B2/B8) were in the urban and coastal area, with one proposal in Guisborough. - We will aim to maximise the re-use of previously developed land (PDL) and limit the 4.4 unnecessary development of greenfield sites.
 However, it must be recognised that there are only a limited number of PDL sites available and that some sites may not be suitable for certain types of development.
 To meet needs some greenfield development will be necessary.
-In 2020/21 34% of housing development took place on PDL, an increase from 18% in 2019/20.
+In 2021/22 19% of housing development took place on PDL.